codeonlyjs/bundle-free/readme.md

 The middleware works as follows:

-1. Any url path that starts with the name of one of the specified modules is re-written with a `node_modules` prefix.
+1. Any url path that starts with the name of one of the specified modules is re-written (ie: `req.url` is modified) with a `node_modules` prefix.

    eg:
        `/@toptensoftware/module1`

    becomes `/node_modules/@toptensoftware/module1`

-    (re-written as in `req.url` is modified)

 2. An import map is generated for all listed modules and injected to the top of any `.html` file served from the client app folder.